melikesenacakir/YummyAI/README.md

 # YummyAI
-This is an AI project for recepie recommentation bot
+This is an AI project for recipe recommentation bot